-Spring Brook Trail: Rock Bridge Memorial State Park is a 3.1 mile lightly trafficked loop trail located near Columbia, MO that features a river and is good for all skill levels.
+Spring Brook Trail: Rock Bridge Memorial State Park is a 3.1 mile lightly trafficked loop trail located near Columbia, Missouri that features a river and is good for all skill levels.
 The trail is primarily used for hiking and mountain biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash